University-Level Visits

 • Any classes visiting for an overnight must arrive M-Sat 8 AM – 5 PM to receive an orientation from a staff person.
 To coordinate an appointment email nrs-sedgwick@ucsb.edu.

-• Part of our job is to help you have a successful class, so let us know how we can help.
-However, beyond basic administrative and field support, we would bill you for our time.
+• Part of our job is to help you conduct a successful class, so let us know how we can help.
+However, beyond basic administrative and field support, we would bill you for our time helping you get your project started.
 This would be discussed before billing.

-New classes are submitted as an application.
-Individual visits within a course are submitted as reservations linked to the application.
-Please allow 10 business days for review of a new application, and 3 business days for review of reservations.
+New classes are submitted as a Project.
+Individual visits within a course are submitted as Visits linked to the project.
+Please allow 10 business days for review of a new project, and 3 business days for review of visits.

 • Any time a new class is presented to the UCSB Sedgwick Reserve